crowbar/barclamp-crowbar/doc/gettingstarted/0500_installing_admin_node.md

 The initial admin node installation is performed by PXE booting the admin node from a bootstrap node, typically a laptop.
 To install the Crowbar admin node:

-1. Obtain a pre-built Crowbar ISO from [http://crowbar.zehicle.com/](http://crowbar.zehicle.com/ "Crowbar ISO repository").
+1. Obtain a pre-built Crowbar ISO from [Sourceforge](http://sourceforge.net/projects/crowbar/files/openstack/).

 2. Power on the admin node, and ensure that: